donbowen/Patent-Text-Variables/README.md

 # Patent-Text-Variables

+Most visitors will just want the data to use in

-Downloads all google patent pages, assembles bag-o-words, and constructs RETech and Patent Breadth
+`GPGupdate.py` will manage downloading all google patent pages, parsing that those pages into clean bag-o-words, and constructing RETech and Patent Breadth.